15 Movies You Didn't Know Were Based On Books

 This Christmas classic was originally a book called Nothing Lasts Forever by Roderick Thorp.
 Fun fact: the thriller book is actually a sequel to the first in the series by Thorp, The Detective.

 Your childhood favorite had a long journey from concept, to book, to screen.
 The Parent Trap was originally conceptualized as a movie by Erich Kästner, a screenwriter, but he was forbade by the Nazis to work.
-After World War II, Kästner turned the idea into a book called Lottie and Lisa.
+After World War II, Kästner turned the idea into a book called Lisa and Lottie.
 The book then went on to become a film — and a remake.

 Election by Tom Perrotta was a black comedy novel before it was a film starring Reese Witherspoon and Matthew Broderick.